akpetty/cryoscripts/README.md

 $ conda install netCDF4
 ```

 and it should be ready to go.
-I fyou have a problem running conda, check you have write permissions in that folder (you may need to ask IT to update this, I did).
+If you have a problem running conda, check you have write permissions in that folder (you may need to ask IT to update this, I did).

 ### Using Python

 There are a crazy number of Python tutorials on the web, and it depends what kind of learner you are/what your needs are.
-I'm not going to attempt to reinvent this wheel (although I did a couple of years back when I first got in to Python, so you can [check out that tutorial][pettytutor] if you'd like, but it may be a bit out-dated).
+I'm not going to attempt to reinvent this wheel (although I did a couple of years back when I first got in to Python, so you can [check out that tutorial][pettytutor] if you'd like.
+It may be a bit out-dated).

-I have included a Python [cheat sheet](cheat_sheet.py), which was copied from an online [Data Science course][cheat] and seems to cover a lot of the basics in one.
+I have included a Python [cheat sheet](cheat_sheet.py), which was copied from an online [Data Science course][cheat] and seems to cover a lot of the basics in one go.
 The [iPython notebook Python tutorial](Notebooks/3_Python_Basic_Concepts.ipynb) I found [online][ipynb] also seems pretty useful.
 Maybe let me know of any other resrouces you found useful and I can list them here

 [pettytutor]:<https://alekpetty.wordpress.com/2014/03/13/using-python/>
 [ipynb]:<https://github.com/gumption/Python_for_Data_Science>